-- In 2000, the launching of Lantus by Sanofi-Aventis Germany Ltd in the entire European Union was approved formally by the European Commission.
+In 2000: the launching of Lantus by Sanofi-Aventis Germany Ltd in the entire European Union was approved formally by the European Commission.
 This admission was prolonged in 2005.

-- In 2009, it hit the news over concerns that it may lead to the formation of cancer.
+In 2009: it hit the news over concerns that it may lead to the formation of cancer.
 But, the European Medicines Agency (EMEA) found the evidence suggesting the link to be inconclusive and cleared the drug for further use.

-- In 2017, 2.3 million people have been prescribed Lantus.
+In 2017: 2.3 million people have been prescribed Lantus.
 It is one of the most tested long-acting insulins in the world, with 500 clinical trials and 2counting.

 Lantus is used to treat

-- type 1 Diabetes Mellitus in adult patients; it helps to improve glycemic control.
+- Type 1 Diabetes Mellitus in adult patients; it helps to improve glycemic control.

-- type 2 Diabetes Mellitus in adult patients for whom oral hypoglycemic agents have not shown to be sufficiently effective; it helps to improve glycemic control.
+- Type 2 Diabetes Mellitus in adult patients for whom oral hypoglycemic agents have not shown to be sufficiently effective; it helps to improve glycemic control.

-- type 1 diabetes in children who are at least 6 years old.
+- Type 1 diabetes in children who are at least 6 years old.

 It may be used with a shorter-acting insulin product; it can be used alone or with other diabetes drugs.

 Insulin glargine and natural human insulin work the same way, but Insulin glargine’s action lasts longer and helps diabetic patients regulate glucose or sugar in the body.
-It helps to promote movement of sugar from the blood into body tissues and also stops sugar production in the liver.
+It helps to promote the movement of sugar from the blood into body tissues and also stops sugar production in the liver.

 This company supplies the product to over 100 countries and more than 3,5 million patients worldwide; So this makes Lantus Germany’s largest and most important export pharmaceutical product.
-Dano Health as a Turkish pharmaceutical exporter also witnesses such the growth.
+Dano Health as a Turkish pharmaceutical exporter also witnesses such growth.

 It was the 15th highest selling pharmaceutical product in Germany in 2007 and has led the way for years now, both in diabetes sales and in Sanofi sales and pumping out more than $7 billion worldwide for the company at its peak.

-Insulin Glargine market size
+Insulin Glargine Market Size

-With the slow down in world economic growth, the industry of this medication has also suffered a certain impact, but still maintained a relatively optimistic growth during the past four years; the average annual growth rate of Insulin Glargine market was 7600 million $ in 2013 that increases to 8590 million $ in 2016.
+With the slow down in world economic growth, the industry of this medication has also suffered a certain impact especially clinical trial product distributors, but still maintained a relatively optimistic growth during the past four years; the average annual growth rate of the Insulin Glargine market was 7600 million $ in 2013 that increases to 8590 million $ in 2016.